 The Board of directors of Serica plc has overall responsibility for ensuring this policy complies with our legal and ethical obligations, and that all those under our control comply with it.

-The Senior Management of the businesses have responsibility for implementing this policy and the Ethics and Compliance Officer has responsibility for monitoring its use and effectiveness and dealing with any queries on its interpretation.
+The Senior Management of the businesses have responsibility for implementing this policy and the Chief Executive Officer has responsibility for monitoring its use and effectiveness and dealing with any queries on its interpretation.
 Management at all levels are responsible for ensuring those reporting to them are made aware of and understand this policy and are given adequate and regular training on it, where appropriate.

 The Board has allocated to the Audit Committee the responsibility for the periodic review of this policy’s fitness for purpose and the effectiveness of its implementation.
 Any improvements identified will be introduced as soon as possible.
 Internal control systems and procedures will be subject to regular audits to ensure that they are effective in countering bribery and corruption.

 All personnel are responsible for the success of this policy and should ensure they use it to disclose any suspected danger or wrongdoing.
 Personnel are invited to comment on this policy and suggest ways in which it might be improved.
-Comments, suggestions and queries should be addressed to the Ethics and Compliance Officer.
+Comments, suggestions and queries should be addressed to the Chief Executive Officer.

 Schedule Potential risk scenarios: "red flags"